rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 ## The `deploy.sh` script

-The top-level directory of a rollyourown.xyz project includes a script `deploy.sh` for the user to execute in order to [deploy the project](/rollyourown/projects/how_to_deploy/).
+The top-level directory of a rollyourown.xyz project includes a script `deploy.sh` for the user to execute to [deploy the project](/rollyourown/projects/how_to_deploy/).

-Only the variables `PROJECT_ID` and `MODULES` in the `deploy.sh` script need to be modified for a specific project.

-- The `PROJECT_ID` variable should be set as described [above](#the-project_id)
-- The `MODULES` variable should be set to a space-separated list of all the modules that are required to be deployed for the project - e.g. in the form "module_1 module_2 module_3"
+Only the variable `MODULES` in the `deploy.sh` script needs to be modified for a specific project and should be set to a space-separated list of all the modules that are required to be deployed for the project - e.g. in the form "module_1 module_2 module_3"

 The `deploy.sh` script manages any modules required by the project, and builds and deploys the containers for the project itself.

-If the user selects `y` to include module deployment, then the `deploy.sh` script calls the four scripts in the [`/scripts-modules` directory](#the-scripts-modules-directory) to manage host setup, image build and deployment for any modules included in the project.
-These scripts are executed before the project's images and built and deployed.
+If the user selects `y` to include module deployment, then the `deploy.sh` script calls the [`deploy.sh` script](/collaborate/project_and_module_development/module_structure/#the-deploysh-script) for each module to be deployed.

 After (optional) module management, the `deploy.sh` script calls the three scripts in the [`/scripts-project` directory](#the-scripts-project-directory) to perform project-specific host setup, image build and deployment.